 Employer contributions are based each year on an independent actuarial valuation with METRO, the Plan sponsor, funding 100 percent of the requirement.
-Contribution requirements are established at the beginning of each year and is based on the prior year financial, actuarial, and demographic performance.
-Contributions have decreased in 2022 and 2021 but increased in 2020.
+Contribution requirements are established at the beginning of each year and are based on the prior year financial, actuarial, and demographic performance.
+Contributions have increased in 2023 and decreased in 2022 and 2021.

-Net investment activity resulted in a 14.0 percent loss for 2022 due to decrease in returns from equity and fixed income funds / securities by negative 18.8 percent and negative 14.0 percent, respectively, partially offset by increase in real estate funds / securities by 6.2 percent.
-Contrarily, fiscal years 2021 and 2020 experienced gains of 11.8 percent and 11.5 percent, respectively.
+Net investment activity resulted in a 9.5 percent gain for 2023 due to increase in returns from equity and fixed income funds / securities by 19.2 percent and 5.9 percent, respectively, partially offset by decrease in real estate funds by negative 15.5 percent.
+While 2022 resulted in a loss of 14.0 percent, 2021 experienced an 11.8 percent gain.
 The Plan's investment returns generally followed the related markets during the last three years.

 Benefit payments consist of annuities and lump-sum payments for those who retire or terminate prior to or at their retirement date.
-The decrease in 2022 was due to 26 participants taking a retirement package in 2021 with a lump-sum benefit payment totaling \$15.3 million but the changes between 2022 and 2021 were generally related to changes in number of retirees and lump-sum payments.
+The changes between 2023 and 2022 were generally related to changes in number of retirees and lump-sum payments but the decrease in 2022 was due to 26 participants taking a retirement package in 2021 with a lump-sum benefit payment totaling \$15.3 million.

 Changes to fiduciary net position restricted for pensions reflects the net funds available to pay benefits and will increase as actuarially determined contributions are received, decline as benefits are paid and increase or decrease depending on investment returns.
-Primarily the changes to fiduciary net position over the last three years resulted from the decrease in 2022 and increase in 2021 and 2020 of the fair value of investments.
+Primarily the changes to fiduciary net position over the last three years resulted from the increase in 2023 and 2021 and decrease in 2022 of the fair value of investments.